 Item Description Display Text / Section Name The text to display for the item.
 If the item has a defined shortcut target to an Axiom file or feature, then you can leave this box blank, and the display text will be the name of the file or feature.
 If the item is a top-level item, then this property is called Section Name, to indicate that the item will be displayed as a section header in the task pane.
 Section headers are gray title bars that can be expanded and collapsed.
 Tool Tip The text to display as a tool tip when a user hovers their cursor over the item.
 This text can be helpful to explain the purpose of the item within the context of the list.
 If no tool tip text is defined, then the tooltip displays the full path of the shortcut target (if defined).
 Custom Image The image to display for the item on the task pane.
 Click the Browse button [] to select an image that is stored in the Reports Library.
 If the image is not already saved in the Reports Library, you can right-click a folder and select Import to import the image (if you have the appropriate rights to do so).
 The image must be at least 32x32 pixels, and the file format must be JPG or PNG.
 Larger images will be resized to fit.
 The image should be square because the aspect ratio will be retained when resizing.
 If no custom image is defined, then the default Axiom image for the shortcut target is used.
 If the item has no shortcut target, the Axiom "dots" icon is used.
 In either case (custom image or default image), an image will only display next to an item if the parent item has Display child images enabled.
-NOTES: Users must have permission to the image file in order to see it rendered in the form.
+NOTE: End users must have permission to the image file in order to see it rendered in the task pane.
 It is recommended to create a dedicated Images folder in the Reports Library and store all images in this location.
 You can grant access to this folder using the Everyone role, or you can create subfolders and grant access to users and roles as needed.
-The next time you open this file after saving, the path to the image will be automatically converted into a system-managed document shortcut (you can tell the difference by the presence of a tid parameter on the end of the shortcut).
-This is to make the file reference "repairable" in cases where the file is renamed or moved.
-Note that if the path is a result of a formula instead of directly within the cell, then the conversion will not occur and the file reference will not be repairable.
 This option is not available for top-level section items.